dainsaint/dainsaint.com/src/index.md

 I produce one-of-a-kind interactive experiences both on and offline.
 In practice, that often looks like interactive design, visual identity, and immersive performances.
 {.text-lede}

 I work primarily with mission-driven orgs and the studios that serve them.
-I don't do mindless corporate marketing.
+I don't do unethical corporate marketing.
 I do occasionally take projects just because they seem like fun, because joy is a human right.

-Whether you need a quick clarity sprint, a rapid prototype, or a full creative partnership, I'm ready to roll up my sleeves.
+Prototyping something quick?
+Designing an exhibition?
+Need a full-stack creative director?
+I'm game if you are.